yorkcomputersolutions/learn-at-yorkcs/content/posts/2019-06-03-simple-dropdown.md

   - webdesign

 ---
 Hello everyone!
 Let&#8217;s dive right into creating our own very simple dropdown menu (or any container.)
-We won&#8217;t be doing anything fancy with this, other than what is shown in the following preview:<figure class="wp-block-video"><video controls src="https://learn.yorkcs.com/wp-content/uploads/2019/06/simpledropdown.mp4"></video></figure>
+We won&#8217;t be doing anything fancy with this, other than what is shown in the following preview:

+{{< video src="https://learn.yorkcs.com/wp-content/uploads/2019/06/simpledropdown.mp4" type="video/mp4" preload="auto" >}}

 To create this dropdown menu, create an HTML file somewhere and name it however you like.
 Inside this HTML file, let&#8217;s add some basic code: